Remuneration of the board of directors

 Briefly, the company’s business strategy is as follows.

-Mips operates as an ingredient brand with a solution designed to improve helmet safety by reducing rotational motion that can arise in the event of an angled impact on the head.
-The company’s long-term strategy is based on three main helmet categories comprising Sports, Moto, and Safety, which together represent a focus market of more than 130 million helmets.
-As part of the company’s business strategy, the following long-term (2025) financial targets have been set:
+Mips operates as an ingredient brand with a solution designed to improve helmet safety by reducing rotational motion that can arise in the event of an angled impact to the head.
+The company’s long-term strategy is based on three main helmet categories comprising Sports, Moto and Safety, which together represent a focus market of more than 195 million helmets.
+As part of the company’s business strategy the following long-term (2027) financial targets have been set:

-For more information about the company’s business strategy, click here.
+For more information about the company’s business strategy, see mipscorp.com/about-mips/business-model-and-strategy/ .

-The company’s position as a world-leading actor in its field is largely a result of the innovation, know-how, and execution skills of a number of individuals affiliated with Mips.
-In order to continue to successfully implement the company’s business strategy and to safeguard the company’s long-term interests, including its sustainability, the company must be able to recruit and retain qualified employees.
+The company’s position as a world-leading actor in its field is largely a result of the innovation, know-how and execution skills of a number of individuals affiliated with Mips.
+In order to continue to successfully implement the company’s business strategy and to safeguard the company’s long-term interests, including its sustainability work, the company must be able to recruit and retain qualified employees.
 Consequently, the company must be able to offer competitive remuneration, which these guidelines enable.

-The company has established long-term share-based incentive programs that are based on warrants and performance share rights.
-For more information about these programs, click here.
+The company has established long-term share-based incentive programs that are based on warrants.
+For more information about these programs, see mipscorp.com/corporate-governance/incentive-program/.

 Types of remuneration, etc.

-The remuneration should be market-based and may comprise the following components: fixed cash salary, variable cash remuneration, pension benefits, and other benefits.
-Additionally, the General Meeting may – irrespective of these guidelines – resolve on, among other things, share-related or share price-related remuneration.
+The remuneration should be market-based and may comprise the following components: fixed cash salary, variable cash remuneration, pension benefits and other benefits.
+Additionally, the General Meeting may – irrespective of these guidelines – resolve on, among other things, share-related or share price-related incentive programmes.

-The satisfaction of criteria for awarding variable cash remuneration shall be measured over one year.
-The variable cash remuneration may amount to not more than 75 percent of the fixed annual cash salary of the CEO and not more than 50 percent of the fixed annual cash salary for each of the other senior executives.
+The satisfaction of criteria for awarding variable cash remuneration shall be measured over a period of one year.
+The variable cash remuneration may amount to not more than 75 per cent of the fixed annual cash salary of the CEO and not more than 50 per cent of the fixed annual cash salary for each of the other senior executives.

 The variable cash remuneration shall be linked to predetermined and measurable criteria, which may be financial or non-financial.
 The criteria may also comprise individually and functionally adapted quantitative or qualitative targets.
-The criteria must be designed to promote the company’s business strategy and long-term interests, including its sustainability, by, for example, being linked to the business strategy or by promoting the senior executive’s long-term development.
+The criteria must be designed to promote the company’s business strategy and long-term interests, including its sustainability work, by, for example, being clearly linked to the business strategy or by promoting the senior executive’s long-term development.
 The variable cash remuneration will mainly be dependent on the group’s net sales and operating margin, which is in line with the company’s long-term financial goals.
-Furthermore, the variable cash remuneration shall also be related to a sustainability goal set by the company.
+Furthermore, the variable cash remuneration shall also be related to one or several sustainability goals set by the company, where the CEO shall have only company-wide sustainability targets and other senior executives shall have both company-wide and individually set sustainability goals.
 In addition, the remainder of the variable remuneration may be paid based on individual and function-specific targets.

-The remuneration committee is responsible for the assessment of outcomes regarding variable cash remuneration to the CEO, and the CEO is responsible for the evaluation regarding variable cash remuneration to the other senior executives.
-With regard to the financial targets, the assessment shall be based on the financial information made public by the company.
+The remuneration committee is responsible for the assessment of outcome regarding variable cash remuneration to the CEO, and the CEO is responsible for the evaluation regarding variable cash remuneration to the other senior executives.
+With regards to the financial targets, the assessment shall be based on the financial information made public by the company.

 The Board shall have the possibility, under applicable law or contractual provisions, subject to the restrictions that may apply under law or contract, to in whole or in part reclaim variable remuneration paid on incorrect grounds (claw-back).

 For all senior executives, pension benefits, including health insurance (Sw. sjukförsäkring), shall be defined-contribution schemes.
 Variable cash remuneration shall not qualify for pension benefits.
-The pension premiums to defined-contribution schemes shall amount to not more than 30 percent of the fixed annual cash salary.
+The pension premiums to defined-contribution schemes shall amount to not more than 30 per cent of the fixed annual cash salary.
 Other benefits may include, for example, life insurance, medical insurance (Sw. sjukvårdsförsäkring), and company cars.
-Such benefits may amount to not more than 10 percent of the fixed annual cash salary.
+Such benefits may amount to not more than ten per cent of the fixed annual cash salary.

 Termination of employment